 NIKE Baseball Camps is excited to host a second year of camp in Michigan at Davenport University.
 This camp will be instructed by the Davenport University coaching staff and guarantees campers will take their game to the next level.

 Directing the NIKE Baseball Camp at Davenport University is Head Baseball Coach Kevin Tidey.
-Tidey begins his third year as Head Coach for the Panthers Baseball Program after serving as an assistant from 2009-2011.
+Tidey completed his fourth year as Head Coach for the Panthers Baseball Program after serving as an assistant from 2009-2011.
 Currently, the Panthers have been ranked #28 in the NAIA Coaches Pre-season Poll for the upcomng 2014 season.

 - Professional instruction from college coaches

 - Discussion topics: preparing for college baseball and personal goal setting

 - Nike Camp T-shirt, Lanyard and Nike Prizes